poojarai2356/Olympic-data-analysis-project/README.md

       iii. athletes vs year
 3. next it we show heatmap for no.event over time
-4. At the end it will show a table of top 15 most successsful atheles.
+4. At the end it will show a table of top 15 most successsful atheles.we can also filter out athlete on the basis of sport.

 dataset link: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results